Standard steps of importing into the Netherlands

 Transporters are liable for any damages due to transport up to a maximum amount per kilogram.
 If the damage is due to force majeure, the transporter is not liable at all.
 Transport insurance can be a good idea.
 Whether or not you need transport insurance depends on the Incoterm® you and the supplier agree on.

-If you import products from outside the European Economic Area (EEA), or if you market a product under a private label, you should consider taking out insurance against product liability.
-It will cover any damages if the product turns out to be faulty.
+If you import products from outside the European Economic Area (EEA) you should consider taking out insurance against product liability.
+Also if you market a product under a private label.
+This insurance will cover any damages if the product turns out to be faulty.
+Read more about insurance when doing business internationally.

 10. Check if you need to file a customs declaration

-Usually, you do not have to declare your goods at customs if you import from an EU member state.
-There are exceptions.
-You need customs clearance if you:
+As a rule you do not have to go through customs if you import from an EU member state.
+But you do need customs documents if:

-If you import products from a non-EU country, you need to declare them at customs.
-A customs declaration is a digital file.
-Usually, a customs representative, such as a logistics service provider or a customs broker, will complete and file it for you.
+If you import products from a non-EU country, you declare the goods to customs for import.
+Usually a customs representative such as a logistics service provider or customs forwarding agent does this for you.

 11. Take import taxes into account